craftingcity/The-Known-World/Prenotes Aug 6 25.md

 You survive in Burien, Old Burien specifically, for now.
 A group of some 20 survivors has gathered in the St Elizabeth Church, scavenging the area to the best of their ability.
 You are among them.
 You are led by a pastor, Father Gonzalez, who has organized the group, given them goals, tasks, and a relatively safe and normative space to survive within.

 The Father comes to you with a request.
 "I need your help.
 I need your guns.
 Go north, up to St. Bernadette's.
 Tell Father Patrick we survive, and take him this.
-Please return safely."
+He will have one for you to take back.
+Come home safe, for our sake."

+He hands you a list of names.
+We trek unto Seattle.

 ### What does the World Know?